-You can connect WooCommerce to Katana from within Katana software.
+You can connect WooCommerce to Katana from within Katana.

 You can connect multiple WooCommerce stores to your Katana account.
-The option to connect another store becomes visible on the "Settings" -> "Integrations" page after connecting the first store.
+The option to connect another store becomes visible on the Settings screen > Integrations page after connecting the first store.
 Read more

-3. Enter your WooCommerce store address and click "Authorize".
+Enter your WooCommerce store address and click Authorize.

-4. You are then directed to a WooCommerce page, asked to log in to your store and click "Approve".
+You are then directed to a WooCommerce page, asked to log in to your store, and click Approve.

-First, you need to map your WooCommerce store to the Katana location:
+First, map your WooCommerce store to the Katana location:

-5. That step appears only if you have created in Katana multiple locations.
+This step only appears if you created multiple locations in Katana.
 By default, the Main location is selected, but you can define your preferred location.
 Read more.

-Next, you can determine which information to import from WooCommerce to Katana at initial connection:
+Next, determine which information to import from WooCommerce to Katana at the initial connection:

-6. Importing customers.
+Importing customers.
 If the option is switched ON, all your customers will be imported from WooCommerce to Katana.
-These customers will appear in the "Contacts" screen in Katana and can be used on future Sales Orders.
+These customers will appear in the Contacts screen in Katana and can be used on future Sales orders.

 Note: You can import up to 1000 WooCommerce customers with the initial import.